With the #HitMeWithYourFluShot campaign, Christiana Care pulled off a monumental vaccination achievement that will go down in public health history.

 And it didn’t stop there.
 Some caregivers posed for “flu shot selfies” that they posted onto Facebook and Twitter with the hashtag: #HitMeWithYourFluShot, with the posters of their colleagues in the background.

-“This year’s event was more special due to the attention on social media and the exposure to the community,” said Katie Muther, MSN, RN, CCM, director of Strategic Partnerships for Carelink CareNow at Christiana Care, who posted about the event on Instagram after she got vaccinated at the Ammon Center.
+“This year’s event was more special due to the attention on social media and the exposure to the community,” said Katie Muther, MSN, RN, CCM, a director of Strategic Partnerships at Christiana Care, who posted about the event on Instagram after she got vaccinated at the Ammon Center.
 “I had quite a few likes, and many of the friends who posted on my wall thanked me for the reminder to them to get their flu shot.
 The #HitMeWithYourFluShot campaign showed our community that we are committed to serving our neighbors.”

 Those photos were shared by hundreds of people on Facebook, Twitter and Instagram, and thousands of people viewed them, spreading far and wide the message of Christiana Care’s commitment to patient safety and to serving together, guided by our values, Excellence and Love.